Thanks for Supporting Lake George!

 Established in 1885, the LGA is the oldest lake association in the nation.
-Over the years, our balanced approach to lake management has ensured the Lake's exceptional water quality, as well as the environmental and economic viability of the entire watershed.
+Over the years, our balanced approach to lake management has helped ensure the Lake's exceptional water quality, as well as the environmental and economic viability of the entire watershed.

 Our action-based programs are designed to conserve one of the most pristine and beautiful natural resources in our nation.
-A full-time staff, alongside countless members and community partners, are working hard today to protect tomorrow.
+A full-time staff, alongside countless members and community partners, are working hard today to protect Lake George water for tomorrow.
 The staff specializes in communications, education, Geographic Information Systems, land use management, nuisance species control, stormwater project management and water quality.

 The Lake George Association is a 501(c) (3) non-profit organization dedicated to protecting, conserving and improving the beauty and quality of Lake George.
-With the support of a large membership, including families, businesses, seasonal and full time residents, and visitors, today’s LGA is very active in three main program areas:
+With the support of a large membership that includes families, visitors, businesses, and seasonal and full-time residents, today’s LGA is very active in three main program areas:

 Education of residents and visitors of all ages;